 Anisotropic Filtering.
 You can set it to 2,4,6,8,10,12,14, or 16.
 2 is for best performance.

 Turn the following settings off as well for some extra boost:

-This is all.
-You can save the file.
-And start the game.
+That’s all for this option.
+You can save the file and start the game.

 If your ChaosSystemSettings.ini file becomes corrupted, just delete it.
 Then do the following:

 - Click on Verify Integrity of Game Files.